-Following the construction of the block model, Propack or Datamine is then used to interpolate grades.
+Following the construction of the block model, Propack, Datamine or Leapfrog Edge is then used to interpolate grades.
 A 3D search ellipsoid is defined for the IDW, which is set to reflect the wireframe's geometry.
-Variography is used to define a search ellipsoid for OK interpolations.
+Variography is used to define a search ellipsoid for OK interpolations, which is carried out in Snowden Supervisor.
 Grades are interpolated for Au, Ag, Cu, Zn, Pb, and S.